contensis/contensis.github.io/http/search/search-basics.md

 }
 ```

-{% endmethod %}

 ## Sub-queries

 A sub-query is a query within another query that is used as a condition to further restrict the results.
-Effectively they are defined by an explicit nesting of [logical operators](/common/query-api/query-operators.md#logical-operators).
+Effectively they are defined by an explicit nesting of [logical operators](./query-operators.md#logical-operators).

-{% method -%}

 This example demonstrates a simple search with a sub-query:

-{% sample lang="http" -%}
 ```json
 {
     "where": [